ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 ```
 {
-    "name": "filesystem_store",
+    "name": "storage_filesystem",
     "config": {
         "rbp_internal_size": {
-            "help": "If not defined default size is 4K*#enteries/32",
+            "help": "Default is the size of the 2 last sectors of internal flash",
-            "value": "NULL"
+            "value": "0"
         },
-        "rbp_number_of_entries": {
-            "help": "If not defined default is 64",
-            "value": "64"
-        },
         "internal_base_address": {
-            "help": "If not defined the default is the first sector after the application code ends.",
+            "help": "If default, base address is the first sector after the application code",
-            "value": "NULL"
+            "value": "0"
         },
         "filesystem": {
             "help": "Options are default, FAT or LITTLE.
-If not specified default filesystem will be used",
+If default value the filesystem is chosen by the blockdevice type",
-            "value": "NULL"
+            "value": "default"
         },
         "blockdevice": {
-            "help": "Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
-If not set the default block device will be used",
+            "help": "Options are default, SPIF, DATAFASH, QSPIF, SD or other.
+If default, the block device will be chosen according to the component defined in targets.json.
+If other, override get_other_blockdevice() to support block device out of Mbed OS tree.",
-            "value": "NULL"
+            "value": "default"
         },
         "external_size": {
-            "help": "Size in bytes of the external block device, if not specified the maximum is the default.",
+            "help": "Size in bytes of the external block device, if default value, the maximum size available is used.",
-            "value": "NULL"
+            "value": "0"
         },
         "external_base_address": {
-            "help": "If not defined the default is from address 0",
+            "help": "The default will set start address to address 0",
-            "value": "NULL"
+            "value": "0"
         },
         "mount_point": {
-            "help": "Where to mount the filesystem.
-Ignored if the default file system is applied.",
+            "help": "Where to mount the filesystem.",
-            "value": "/sd"
+            "value": "kv"
         },
         "folder_path": {
-            "help": "Path for the working directory where the FileSyetemStore stores the data",
+            "help": "Path for the working directory where the FileSystemStore stores the data",
-            "value": "/kvstore"
+            "value": "kvstore"
         }
     }
 }